rsdoiel/antenna/archives/2025/socal_north_2025.14.md

 ---

-## Live in LA?
-Get ready for your trash fees to nearly double
+## LA trash fees could soon nearly double.
+Here's what you should know

-date: 2025-04-09, updated: 2025-04-09, from: The LAist
+date: 2025-04-09, updated: 2025-04-10, from: The LAist

 We could soon see the first collection fee increase in 15 years.